 More details are available from advisers in either department.
 Students considering the double-degree program are urged to contact both URPL and La Follette representatives.

 In general, students in the program are expected to complete core requirements for both programs by the end of their second year of studies.
-This permits course work in year three to focus upon one of the URPL areas of concentration: land use, housing and growth management; economic and fiscal planning; social planning; generalist planning; or resources and environmental planning.
+This permits course work in year three to focus upon an URPL area of concentration.

 Core Public Affairs Courses